techjollof/MSAdminAssistTool/EntraIDAdmin/UserLicensesManager/Help/UserLicensesManager.md

-# Microsoft 365 User Provisioning and License Management
+# Provisioning and License Management Summary

 ## 📑 Table of Contents